Read This First

 Prompt 1: How do policymakers determine the optimal level for a minimum wage?

-The section works by contrast: Economic Theory and Models as a structural move.
-The reader should be able to say why each part is present and what confusion follows if the distinctions collapse into one another.
+Read the section by contrast: Economic Theory and Models as a structural move.
+Each part is there for a reason, and the reader should be able to say what gets lost if those distinctions collapse together.

 The cost of living varies widely across regions.
 Policymakers consider housing, food, healthcare, and transportation costs to ensure the minimum wage is adequate for basic needs.